anuj1790/PayTM/README.md

 1.Jenkins. (docker pluing also needed)
 2 Docker for windows with kubernetes enabled.
-3. Use Jenkinsfile to configure build pipeline for docker images.
+3. Use Jenkinsfile to configure build pipeline for docker images. (output can be seen in Jenkin_Build_Out.md file)

 Clone Git Repo